 Out-port Medical Notice for CIVMARs

-The out-port medical examination process enables you to obtain your required MSC examinations occupational at Navy Medical Treatment Facilities (MTF) or Federal Occupational Health (FOH) clinics while at home on leave.
+The out-port medical examination process enables you to obtain your required MSC examinations occupational at Navy Medical Treatment Facilities (MTF) or contracted Occupational Health clinics while at home on leave.
 The intent is to allow maximum flexibility in obtaining required medical examinations closer to your residence and allowing you to spend more time in a personal leave status.
 You have the option to complete your exam either while on leave or when you return to the CIVMAR Support Unit (CSU).

 The Medical Services Officer (MSO) is responsible for ensuring each mariner is medically screened when reporting onboard and before departing the ship to identify what examinations, if any, are needed.
 Your physical examination may be scheduled before departing the ship and the MSO can assist you with scheduling or you can call the CIVMAR Support Center, 757-341-4610 or 757-341-4611.